mrme77/The-PySpark-Chronicles-Adventures-in-Data-Processing-/README.md

 - **PySparkChronicles_Chapter3_DataPreprocessingAndML.ipynb**: Jupyter Notebook for processing dataset and encoding your target variable
 - **common_libraries.py**: File listing the Python dependencies required to run the project.
 - **project_function.py**: File listing all functions required to run the project.
-- **crime_data.csv**: File which reflects incidents of crime in the City of Los Angeles dating back to 2020 (data.gov)
+- **crime_data.csv**: File which reflects incidents of crime in the City of Los Angeles dating back to 2020 (data.gov).
+- **SparkOverview**: A quick note about Spark Partitions and Infrastructure generated with Google Gemini.

 ## Getting Started